Kong/docs.konghq.com/app/gateway/2.6.x/plan-and-deploy/hybrid-mode/index.md

 ---

-Traditionally, Kong has always required a database, which could be either Postgres or Cassandra, to store configured entities such as Routes, Services, and Plugins.
+Traditionally, Kong has always required a database, which could be either PostgreSQL or Cassandra, to store configured entities such as Routes, Services, and Plugins.

 Starting with {{site.base_gateway}} 2.1, Kong can be deployed in